loekd/ServiceFabric.Mocks/README.md

 ## Release notes

+- 5.0.0
+    - Update Service Fabric SDK to version 5.0.514 (SF v8)
+    - add `IStatelessServicePartition.ReportCompletion` to `MockStatelessServicePartition`.
+Thanks @JelmerBaas for the contribution!

 - 4.2.9
     - Cleaned up indirect NuGet-References
     - Changed NuGet-References to a version range to avoid updating each version.